ResursBank/ResursBank.github.io/_exclude/magento-plugin-releases-download.md

 magento-plugin-releases-download

 # Magento Plugin Releases (Download)

-Created by Thomas Tornevall, last modified on 2017-05-08 Since we do have more than one Magento-plugin (depending on which Magento and flow you need), all plugin releases are documented in the primary space of [Magento modules](magento-modules).
+Since we do have more than one Magento-plugin (depending on which Magento and flow you need), all plugin releases are documented in the primary space of [Magento modules](magento-modules).